 Recent studies have looked at the duration of administration for antibiotic prophylaxis in adults with open lower extremity fractures.
 Results are unclear with no consensus.
-Only one randomized, double-blind, prospective study gravity lavage.
-Intra-operative fluoroscopy was used to assure that no residual foreign body was present after removal.
-Patient healed uneventfully within one month of surgery.
+Only one randomized, double-blind, prospective study looked at the duration of antibiotic prophylaxis administration in open tibial fractures, and found that a short course of antibiotics is just as effective as a long course.

 Figure 5 demonstrates a 6 cm opening in a 65-year-old female who slipped on the ice and suffered an open trimalleolar ankle fracture.
-The patient had a history of rheumatoid arthritis and was taking methotrexate, and using tobacco.
+The patient had a history of rheumatoid arthritis on methotrexate, and using tobacco.
 Antibiotics were administered in the emergency department and tetanus status was assessed.
-Secondary to the instabili-
+Secondary to the instability of the fracture and contamination of the open wound, the patient was taken within six hours of presentation for application of a delta frame and washout of the opening with gravity lavage.